orp1205/FarmO/README.md

   Plant seeds, water crops, and harvest them when they’re fully grown.

 - 🛒 **Buying & Selling System**
-  Visit the town market to purchase seeds, tools, and upgrades.
+  Visit the town market to purchase seeds and hire worker.
 Sell your produce and items for coins.
 Prices vary by season and market demand.

 - 🌱 **Customize Farm Layout**
   Customize the layout of your farm.
 Place buildings freely.